 Yahoo Sports’ Dan Wetzel and Ross Dellenger, and Sports Illustrated’s Pat Forde hop on the College Football Enquirer to discuss the most innovative play they saw from Week 2 of College Football.
-This week’s play comes from Kansas State’s battle with Missouri.
+This week’s play comes from Oregon’s huge win over Colorado.
 This innovative play breakdown is brought to you in partnership with Invesco QQQ.

-DAN WETZEL: It's time to move on to our most innovative plays of the weekend, courtesy of Invesco QQQ.
+DAN WETZEL: Our most innovative play of the weekend, courtesy of Invesco QQQ.
 Pat, which team was leading the way this Saturday?